Book a Demo!

 Evaluate

 Including a metric during training is often helpful for evaluating your model's performance.
-You can quickly load a evaluation method with the 🤗 Evaluate library.
+You can quickly load an evaluation method with the 🤗 Evaluate library.
 For this task, load the accuracy metric (see the 🤗 Evaluate quick tour to learn more about how to load and compute a metric):

 import evaluate accuracy = evaluate.load("accuracy")